Pai Hsien-yung: Influence

 Among other writers in Taiwan, Pai is appreciated for sophisticated narratives that introduce controversial and groundbreaking perspectives to Chinese literature.
 His major works, discussed above, have been widely influential.

 Further, Pai's writings while in the US in the early 1960s have greatly contributed to an understanding of the Chinese experience in postwar America.
 "Death in Chicago" (1964) is a semi-autobiographical account of a young Chinese man who, on the eve of his graduation from the English Literature department of the University of Chicago, discovers that his mother has died back home.
 "Pleasantville" (1964) explores the depressed state of a Chinese mother in the upper-class New York suburbs who feels alienated by the Americanization of her Chinese husband and daughter.
 Both "Death in Chicago" and "Pleasantville" subtly criticize America as a superficial and materialistic culture that can cause immigrant Chinese to feel lonely and isolated.

 In recent years, Pai has gained some acclaim in Mainland Chinese literary circles.
 He has held various lectures at Beijing Normal University, among others.
 In the Beijing University Selection of Modern Chinese Literature: 1949–1999 published in 2002, three of Pai's works are included under the time period 1958–1978.
 These stories reflect the decadence of Shanghai high society in the Republican era.
 This subject matter constitutes only a small segment of Pai's diverse work, yet it fits particularly well with orthodox renditions of pre-1949 history taught on the Mainland.

 In April 2000, a series of five books representing Pai's lifework was published by Huacheng Publishing House in Guangzhou.
 This series is widely available in Mainland bookstores.
-It includes short stories, essays, diary entries, and the novel Niezi.
-A lengthy preface in Volume 1 was penned by Ou Yangzi, a fellow member of the group that founded the journal Xiandai Wenxue in Taiwan in the 1950s.
+It includes short stories, essays, diary entries, and Crystal Boys.
+A lengthy preface in Volume 1 was penned by Ouyang Tzu.

 Pai was born Muslim, attended missionary Catholic schools and embraced Buddhist meditation practices in the United States.